BOSTON COLLEGE SHUTS OUT CONNECTICUT, 5-0

-Sophomore forward Taylor Wasylk had two goals and an assist for the Eagles
+Sophomore forward Taylor Wasylk registers two goals and assist for Eagles

 STORRS, Conn. - The University of Connecticut women's ice hockey team suffered a 5-0 shutout at the hands of No. 6 Boston College at the Freitas Ice Forum on Saturday afternoon.
 The Huskies dropped to 4-20-7 overall and 3-12-3 in Hockey East, while the Eagles improved to 20-8-3 and 12-4-2.

 Freshman Emily Field opened the scoring for BC with a power play goal 7:52 into the first period.
 The Eagles scored just 35 seconds later when junior Ashley Motherwell lit the lamp and Boston College was able to take a 2-0 advantage into the break.